4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *tableName*, pass the name of the table to remove.

-In *options*, you can specify additional behavior.
+En *opciones*, puede especificar un comportamiento adicional.
 Los valores posibles son:

 | Constante               | Valor | Descripción                                  |
 | ----------------------- | ----- | -------------------------------------------- |